Stela Popa

-Stela Popa (born 7 August 1982 in Coşcodeni) is a journalist and author from Moldova.
+Stela Popa (born 7 August 1982) is a journalist and author from Moldova.
 She works for Romanian National Television, Jurnal TV and Vocea Basarabiei.

 Biography

-Stela Popa was born on 7 August 1982 in Coşcodeni, Sângerei District.
+Stela Popa was born on 7 August 1982 in Coșcodeni, Sîngerei District.
 She studied at Prometeu-Prim Lyceum and graduated from Moldova State University.
-She worked for Radio-Sângera, Euro TV Moldova, TV7 (Moldova) and was a correspondent of Antena 1 (Romania) in Chişinău.
-Stela Popa has been the director of Vocea Basarabiei in Bucharest since June 2009.
+She worked for Radio-Sângera, Euro TV Moldova, TV7 (Moldova) and was a correspondent of Antena 1 (Romania) in Chișinău.
+Popa has been the director of Vocea Basarabiei in Bucharest since June 2009.
 She married Romanian sociologist Dan Dungaciu in October 2012.